 Skip to content

 Intent

-The intent of Religious Education (RE) within Stockbridge Village Primary, using the Wirral Scheme, is to provide a broad and balanced curriculum that promotes spiritual, moral, social, and cultural development among our pupils.
-Our aim is to foster respect and understanding of different faiths and beliefs while encouraging critical thinking and reflection on moral and ethical issues.
+At Stockbridge Village Primary, the intent of Religious Education (RE), following the Wirral Scheme, is to deliver a broad and balanced curriculum that promotes pupils’ spiritual, moral, social, and cultural development.
+Our aim is to foster respect, empathy, and understanding of diverse faiths and worldviews, while encouraging critical thinking and thoughtful reflection on moral and ethical issues.

-The curriculum intends to ensure that pupils explore key religious concepts, develop their knowledge and understanding of a range of religions and worldviews, and reflect on their own beliefs and values.
-Through high-quality teaching and learning experiences, we seek to nurture an inclusive ethos where all pupils feel valued and respected, regardless of their background or beliefs.
+RE supports pupils in exploring key religious concepts, developing their knowledge of a wide range of religions and worldviews, and considering their own beliefs and values.
+Through high-quality teaching and meaningful learning experiences, we nurture an inclusive ethos where all pupils feel valued, respected, and equipped to participate in a diverse society.

 Implementation

-The implementation of RE using the Wirral Scheme is rooted in a carefully planned and sequenced curriculum that progresses in complexity as pupils move through the school.
-Teachers utilise a variety of teaching strategies, including interactive discussions, experiential learning activities, visits to places of worship, and engagement with artefacts to bring the subject to life.
+Our RE curriculum is carefully sequenced and builds in complexity as pupils progress through the school.
+Teachers use a range of engaging strategies—including interactive discussions, experiential learning, visits to places of worship, and hands-on work with religious artefacts—to bring learning to life.

 Impact

-The impact of our RE provision using the Wirral Scheme is evident in the knowledge, skills, and attitudes of our pupils as they engage with the subject.
-Pupils demonstrate a respectful and empathetic approach towards diverse religious perspectives, showing an appreciation for the richness of cultural and religious diversity both locally and globally.
+The impact of our RE provision is evident in the respectful, open-minded attitudes our pupils display towards a range of religious and non-religious perspectives.
+Pupils engage with curiosity and empathy, demonstrating appreciation for the rich cultural and religious diversity both within our school and beyond.

+Skip to content